jbots/kicad-jb-public/.github/ISSUE_TEMPLATE/symbol-footprint-creation-notes.md

 PARTS

-Please copy and paste the text in the box below into a new comment where it says "Leave comment" at the bottom of the page, then click the "Comment" button.
+Please copy and paste the text in the box below into a new comment where it says "Leave a comment" at the bottom of the page, then click the "Comment" button.

 After this, you can use the mouse to click on each checkbox after each item is complete or verified.